-Spanish version of the article is available at the following link.
+Russian version of the article is available down the link

 Each driver has 15 seconds to accept the job.
 During this time he is notified by long vibration and phone rings (12 seconds notification length for asap and 2 seconds for pre-booked orders).
 However it happens that the driver does not accept the job.
 So a system of "yellow and green cards" applies in such cases.

-How does yellow and green cards algorithm works?
+How does yellow and green cards algorithm work?

-Let’s say a passenger submitted an order for a classic service and there are 4 drivers on this service in the area.
-The order will first go to driver 1 (who has waited in line longer then others), so driver 1 will have “green card” status and 15 sec to accept the order.
+Let’s say a customer submitted an order for a classic service and there are 4 drivers on this service in the area.
+The order will first go to driver 1 (who has waited in line more than the others), so driver 1 will have “green card” status and 15 sec to accept the order.